HankChow/Travianium/README.md

 # Travianium

 Operating Travian via Python

 ### Background

 Travian is a web game I used to play more tha n ten years ago.
 It spends lots of time for executing accurate operations.
 I am now trying to make it simpler in operating.
 Since the webpages of this game is rendered at the server side, I have to parse the webpages in order to get all the information I need.

 ### Dependencies

 * Python 3.8+
 * requests
 * bs4

+### Usage

+#### Environment Variables

+Personal credentials are not stored in the code or certain files.
+They should be set in the environment variables so that they can be read safely.

+Currently used environment variables are shown below:

+* `tr_username`: the username for logging in to Travian
+* `tr_password`: the password for looging in to Travian
+* `tr_server`: the hostname of the Travian server, for example `gos.x1.international.travian.com`

 ### Done

 * getting information
   * warehouse and granary
   * production